-These difficulties put children with SPD at high risk for many emotional, social, and educational problems, including the inability to make friends or be a part of a group, poor self-concept, academic failure, and being labeled clumsy, uncooperative, belligerent, disruptive, or “out of control.”
-Anxiety, depression, aggression, or other behavior problems can follow.
-Parents may be blamed for their children’s behavior by people who are unaware of the child’s “hidden handicap.”
+These difficulties put children with SPD at high risk for many emotional, social, and educational problems, including the inability to make friends or be a part of a group, poor self-concept, academic failure, and being labelled clumsy, uncooperative, belligerent, disruptive, or “out of control.”
+Anxiety, depression, aggression, or other behaviour problems can follow.
+Parents may be blamed for their children’s behaviour by people who are unaware of the child’s “hidden handicap.”

 Effective treatment for SPD is available, but far too many children with sensory symptoms are misdiagnosed and not properly treated.
 Untreated SPD that persists into adulthood can affect an individual’s ability to succeed in marriage, work, and social environments.